estellad/OSTA/README.md

 ## Overview

 This repository contains source files for the "Orchestrating Spatial Transcriptomics Analysis with Bioconductor" book.
-The online version of the book is available at: https://bioconductor.org/books/OSCA/
+The online version of the book is available at https://bioconductor.org/books/OSCA/

 ***